-5 ILCS 140/7(1)(b) (West 2006)..16
+5 ILCS 140/7(1)(b) (West 2006).18

 The amendments to FOIA under P.A.
-96-542 have now eliminated the above language and FOIA no longer contains any exception for personnel files.
+96-542 have now eliminated the above language and FOIA no longer contains any exception for "personnel files".
 Even under the former language of FOIA providing an exemption for personnel files however, it is worth noting that in 2009, just prior to the FOIA amendments, the Illinois Supreme Court issued a decision regarding a request for a copy of a school superintendent's contract under FOIA, and found that an employment contract is not the kind of record the General Assembly intended to keep from public view and concluded it did not fall within the exemption for personnel files in section 7(1)(b) of the Act.
-The Court indicated the exemption in section 7(1)(b) was to be construed narrowly and agreed with the reasoning of the Reppert appellate court finding that employment contracts constitute "information that bears on the public duties of public employees and officials'" and, therefore, their disclosure "'shall not be considered an invasion of personal privacy."
+The Court indicated the exemption in section 7(1)(b) was to be construed narrowly and agreed with the reasoning of the Reppert appellate court finding that employment contracts constitute information that reveals the duties of public employees and officials.
+As a result, the disclosure of this information would not be considered a violation of their privacy.
 Stern v.
-Wheaton Warrenville Community Unit School District 200, citing Reppert, 375 Ill.App.3d at 507 quoting 5 ILCS 140/7(1)(b)(West 2004).
+Wheaton Warrenville Community Unit School District 200, citing Reppert, 375 Ill.App.3d at 507.

-The Illinois Supreme Court in Stern emphasized in its decision that FOIA is intended to "open governmental records to the light of public scrutiny" [citation omitted] and that "public records are presumed to be open and accessible." [citation omitted] and reasoned that FOIA expressly contemplates "full and complete" disclosure of the affairs of local government and concludes that such disclosure pursuant to FOIA is needed to allow the public to fulfill their duties to monitor government.
+The Illinois Supreme Court in Stern emphasized in its decision that FOIA is intended to "open governmental records to the light of public scrutiny" [citation omitted] and that "public records are presumed to be open and accessible."